gideondk/sentinel/README.md

 `AcceptError`: Accept a incoming error message and apply it as a failure on a pending registration

-`ConsumeStreamChunk`: Accept a incoming stream chunk and consume add it to the current running stream / Enumerator
+`ConsumeStreamChunk`: Accept a incoming stream chunk and consume add it to the current running stream

 `EndStream`: Accept a incoming stream terminator and end the current ongoing stream